• Skip to main content

 chocolate

-Tip: Try toping your instant oatmeal with Craisins and chopped apples.
+Tip: Try toping your instant oatmeal with Craisins, chopped apples, and a touch of maple syrup.
 Perfect for the fall!

 In fact, this homemade instant oatmeal mix can be used to do some pretty creative recipes online like this excellent fruit crumble topping from The Kitchn.

+I hope you enjoy this delicious breakfast!
 It is so nice to have a few easy breakfast recipes up your sleeve.
 I bet this homemade brown sugar oatmeal becomes a family favorite.
 I’d love to hear your ideas for variations!
-What do think will be your favorite toppings for this brown sugar cinnamon oatmeal recipe?
+What do you think will be your favorite toppings for this brown sugar cinnamon oatmeal recipe?
 Or will you enjoy it most plain?

 Related Recipes: